nhsuk/profiles-db-updater/README.md

 # Dockerised repo for combining nightly ETL output

-The profiles-etl-combiner is a dockerised application that will merge and upload to Azure blob storage the output of the GP data and POMI data ETLs on a regular basis.
+The profiles-etl-combiner is a dockerised application that will merge and upload to Azure blob storage the output of the GP and POMI data ETLs on a regular basis.

 ## Merging data from multiple sources